semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

 When scanning a repo with Semgrep in CI, the base command is `semgrep ci`.
 To understand this default setup for your source code manager (SCM) and CI provider, see [Getting started with Semgrep in continuous integration (CI)](/deployment/add-semgrep-to-ci).

-There are two tools provided to split up a repo.
+There are two features provided by Semgrep to split up a repo.
 Consider a monorepo named `monorepo` with four main modules

     /src/moduleA
     /src/moduleB